ebayti/MachineLearningJourney/README.md

   <img src="https://imgur.com/bTRcWnU.png" />
  For this type of data; we need to calculate sensitivity and specificity for each parameter.

-- For this calculation I added <a href="calculation1.py">calculation1.py</a> script.
+- For this calculation I added <a href="pythonscripts/specificity_sensitivity_calculation.py">a python script</a>.
 But the logic works like the below:
 ---

 **Sensitivity**: since this is the percentage of True Positives we are going to work with actual number of people who loved Troll 2